Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/alzDefaults/generateddocs/alzDefaultPolicyAssignments.bicep.md

 parVmBackupExclusionTagValue | No       | Value of the tag to use for excluding VMs from the scope of this policy (in case of multiple values, use a comma-separated list).
 This should be used along with the Exclusion Tag Name parameter. parExcludedPolicyAssignments | No       | Adding assignment definition names to this array will exclude the specific policies from assignment.
-Find the correct values to this array in the following documentation: https://github.com/Azure/ALZ-Bicep/wiki/AssigningPolicies#what-if-i-want-to-exclude-specific-policy-assignments-from-alz-default-policy-assignments parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry parPolicyEffect | Deny       | Set Parameter for effect type for all policy definitions
+Find the correct values to this array in the following documentation: https://github.com/Azure/ALZ-Bicep/wiki/AssigningPolicies#what-if-i-want-to-exclude-specific-policy-assignments-from-alz-default-policy-assignments parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry parPolicyEffect | Deny       | Effect type for all policy definitions

 ### parTopLevelManagementGroupPrefix